Skip to main content

 Step 4: Oath Ceremony Invitation (1–6 Months After Test)

 Once your application is approved, IRCC sends you an invitation to the oath ceremony.
 This is the final step before you become a citizen.
+Read our [complete oath ceremony guide](/blog/citizenship-oath-ceremony-canada-guide) for everything you need to know about the ceremony.

 The invitation tells you: - The date and time of the ceremony - The location (in-person) or format (virtual) - What documents to bring